core-wg/oscore/draft-ietf-core-object-security.md

 * The first byte (the flag byte) encodes a set of flags and the length of the Partial IV parameter.
     - The three least significant bits, n, encode the Partial IV length + 1.
 If n = 0 then the Partial IV is not present in the compressed COSE object.
 The value n = 7 is reserved.
     - The fourth least significant bit is the kid flag, k: it is set to 1 if the kid is present in the compressed COSE object.
-    - The fifth least significant bit is the context hint flag, h: it is set to 1 if the compressed COSE object contains a context hint, see {{context-hint}}.
+    - The fifth least significant bit is the Context Hint flag, h: it is set to 1 if the compressed COSE object contains a Context Hint, see {{context-hint}}.
     - The sixth-eighth least significant bits are reserved and SHALL be set to zero when not in use.
 * The remaining bytes encode the value of the kid, if the kid is present (k = 1)